-- 5 Select a location. - 6 Select an option: - To start navigating to the location, select Go. - To view the location on the map, select Map. - To save the location, select Save Location. - To view information about the location, select Review.
+- 5 Select STOP to select a location. - 6 Select an option: - To start navigating to the location, select Go. - To view the location on the map, select Map. - To save the location, select Save Location. - · To view information about the location, select Review.